-The results with a mixed sample on the 1500-2020 period show that the uncertainty on Q100 and Q1000 floods (Figure 9) is lower than with AMAX values on the 1816-2020 period for models assuming a known perception threshold (models A and C).
-For these two models A and C, the maxpost quantiles are also slightly lower (by around 5%) than with AMAX values on the 1816-2020 period (Table 2).
-In the same way as with subsamples on section 4, this suggests that poorly knowing the perception threshold (models B and D) is more detrimental to the precision of estimated quantiles than poorly knowing the historical period length (models C and D).
-In particular, these differences can be explained by looking at the posterior distributions of the parameters S and t∗ (Figure 10).
+The results with a mixed sample on the 1500-2020 period show that the uncertainty on Q100 and Q1000 floods (Figure 6a) is lower than with AMAX values on the 1816-2020 period for models assuming a known perception threshold (models A and C).
+For these two models A and C, the maxpost quantiles are also slightly lower (by around 5%) than with AMAX values on the 1816-2020 period (Figure 6a).
+In the same way as with subsamples on section 4, this suggests that poor knowledge of the perception threshold (models B and D) is more detrimental to the precision of estimated quantiles than poor knowledge of the historical period length (models C and D).
+In particular, these differences can be explained by looking at the posterior distributions of the parameters S and t∗ (Figure 6b).